In the last few years, the concept of order blocks has exploded, with many traders wondering what they are and how to use them when trading.

 Sound good?
 Let’s dive in…

-Order blocks describe a supply and demand zone created when banks use a block order to enter a signfcant trading position.
+Order blocks describe a rare type of supply and demand zone created when banks use a block order to enter a significant trading position.

-For order flow traders, block orders probably sound familar.
+For order flow traders, block orders probably sound familiar.

 Order Block Theory: Why The Banks Use Block Orders

-That process – of placing one 20 million order, then another, and another, etc – results in a supply or demand zone forming, specifically, a zone from a tight range consolidation to form, creating an order block zone.
+That process – of placing one 20 million order, then another, and another, etc – causes a tight range consolidation to form, creating an order block zone.

-Here’s what your typical order-block looks like – seen one of these before?
+Here’s what your typical bearish order-block looks like – seen one of these before?

-Notice the zone forms when price shoots away from a tight range consolidation – a consolation contained within a small price range?
+Notice the zone forms sits around a tight range consolidation – a consolidation contained within a small price range?